halotroop2288/halotroop.com/docs/index.md

 ## Contribution Rights

-If you can improve documentation articles, I fully welcome your contributions.
+If you can improve documentation articles, we fully welcome your contributions.
-My personal articles (written by myself, about myself) are to be maintained only by me.
+Personal articles (written by [Caroline], about herself) are to be maintained only by [Caroline].

-With that said, this website is one of the few things I retain full copyright to.
+With that said, this website is one of the few things Caroline retains full copyright to.
-I do not release any of the content here under any sort of open-source license.
+We do not release any of the content here under any sort of open-source license.
 This includes the articles, images, and other original assets.

 ### Exceptions